chriMay/Image_Harvester/readme.md

 ## Installation Guide

 If not installed yet you may need some packages before you can run the code.
-Therefore I refer to the **Used packages** section. clone the repository to a directory (filepath) of your choice
+Therefore I refer to the **Used packages** section.
+Clone the repository to a directory of your choice `filepath`

 <!-- prettier-ignore -->
 1.     $ cd filepath